-Care professionals in Frimley Health and Care ICS and Berkshire West ICP are using their Connected Care shared care record to proactively support Covid-positive patients on their oximetry@home and virtual ward programmes.
+Care professionals in Frimley Health and Care ICS are using their Connected Care shared care record to proactively support Covid-positive patients on their oximetry@home and virtual ward programmes.

 By combining shared care record data with test and trace, public health, and lifestyle data, clinicians can identify and reach out to those individuals in their population most at risk from the complications of Covid.
 Targeting care to where it offers the greatest benefit.